How To Escalate A Customer Service Issue: Template Emails

 Sincerely, [Your name]

-Personally resonant tips from Doug:
+Personally resonant tips from Darren:

 • Don’t be afraid to escalate.
 If you’re not happy with the resolution you’re getting from the customer service representative, don’t be afraid to escalate the issue to a supervisor or manager.
 You have a right to expect good customer service.